How to Get Rid of Black Mold Naturally and Safely

 5. Grapefruit Seed Extract

-Just like tea tree oil, grapefruit seed extract oil is a non-toxic green solution that is effective in removing black mold.
+Like tea tree oil, grapefruit seed extract oil is a non-toxic green solution that effectively removes black mold.
 It deodorizes and disinfects affected surfaces perfectly.

 Mix 10 drops of grapefruit seed extract oil with a cup of water and use a spray bottle to saturate the mold area.
 Give the solution one hour before wiping the remaining mold residue using a dry towel.